GasChromatographyToolbox/GasChromatographySimulator.jl/docs/src/usage.md

 ### GC-system

-The GC-system parameters `GasChromatographySimulator.System` defines the dimensions of the GC column, length ``L``, diameter ``d`` and film thickness of the stationary phase ``d_f``, all measured in meters, the name of the stationary phase and the name of the mobile phase (with the allowed values "He", "H2" and "N2").
+A GC-system is defined by the dimensions of the GC column, length `L`, diameter `d` and film thickness of the stationary phase `df`, all measured in meters, the name of the stationary phase and the name of the mobile phase (with the allowed values "He", "H2" and "N2").

 ![GC-column](https://i.ibb.co/0y2zqdG/Column.png)

+These values are collected in the type structure [`GasChromatographySimulator.System`](@ref), which allows to define a function depending on column position `x` of the diameter `d(x, a_d)` and film thickness `df(x, a_df)`, where `a_d`, resp. `a_df` are parameters of the function.

+The following method constructs the System structure `sys` with a constant diameter and film thickness:

 ```julia
 sys = GasChromatographySimulator.System(4.0, 0.1e-3, 0.1e-6, "Rxi17SilMS", "He")